Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/requirements/use-case-descriptions.md

     5)	Player enters to the main Menu.
     6)	Player exits the game by pressing the “X” button.

-II) Player wants to play Story Mode/Single Player:
+II) Player wants to play Normal Mode (Single Player):

-    1) Player selects option Story Mode/Single Player.
+    1) Player selects the Single Player Mode option.
-    2) Player selects an unlocked level.
-    3) Player is viewing the story about the level.
+    2) Player is viewing the three choices of Single Player.
+    3) Player selects Normal Mode.
     4) A level is generated for the player.
     5) Player is now playing the game.

-III) Player wants to challenge themselves and selects hard options while playing:
+III) Player wants to play Challenge Mode:

-    1) Player selects option Story Mode/Single Player.
+    1) Player selects the Single Player Mode option.
-    2) Player selects an unlocked level.
+    2) Player is viewing the three choices of Single Player.
     3) A level is generated for the player.
-    4) Player selects the timer option.
+    4) Player is now playing the game without the reset or undo buttons available.
-    5) Player has a certain time to complete the level.

 IV) Player wants to play a game with a friend:

-    1)  Player selects the Multiplayer option.
+    1)  Player selects the Multiplayer Mode option.
     2)  Player selects the Co-op option.
     3)  Player sets up a lobby by creating a room and tells their friend the name of the room to join.
     4)  Both players are on the same map.